Fatima Surayya Bajia

 Fatima Surayya Bajia (1 September 1930 – 10 February 2016) was an Urdu novelist, playwright and drama writer from Pakistan.
 She was awarded various awards at home and abroad, including Japan's highest civil award, in recognition of her works.
 Bajia remained Advisor to the Chief Minister of Sindh province in Pakistan, and was a member of the managing committee of the Arts Council of Pakistan.
 She died on 10 February 2016 in Karachi, aged 85.

-A well-known personality in social welfare, literary Radio, TV and Stage, Bajia wrote for PTV Centres Islamabad and Lahore since the launch of those television channels.
+A well-known personality in social welfare, literary Radio, TV and theatre, Bajia wrote for PTV Centres Islamabad and Lahore since the launch of those television channels.
 She wrote her first long play Mehman.
 She contributed to literary programmes such as Auraaq and beauty care programmes under the title Aaraish-e-Khaam-e-Kakal.
-Bajia also produced various children programmes.
+Bajia also produced various children's programmes.
 Bajia was also an ardent feminist.

 Early life

 A native of Hyderabad, British India, she was born near Panj Bibi Mountain, in the town of Raichur in the present-day Indian state of Karnataka.
 She migrated to Pakistan soon after independence, along with her family.
 She was homeschooled and never received any formal education.
 Despite this she is ranked an eminent intellectual, reader and writer.